Serve Nationally & Internationally

 Because NOMADs come from various backgrounds, they are skilled in many areas and frequently do new construction, remodeling, maintenance, repairs, painting, office work, gardening, and many other tasks.
 NOMADs enjoy using their hands for Christ's mission and appreciate the fellowship and lasting friendships of others serving Jesus.

-For more information, contact Pastor Mira,
+For more information, contact Kathy Charette,

 volunteers in mission (vim)